rabbitmq/rabbitmq-website/site/ssl.md

 ### When Peer Verification Fails

-If no trusted and otherwise valid certificate is found, peer verification fails and client connection is closed with an error ("alert" in OpenSSL parlance) that says "Unknown CA" or similar.
+If no trusted and otherwise valid certificate is found, peer verification fails and client's TLS (TCP) connection is closed with a fatal error ("alert" in OpenSSL parlance) that says "Unknown CA" or similar.
 The alert will be logged by the server with a message similar to this:

 <pre class="lang-ini">